 Development of a pediatric-specific disease activity index for juvenile idiopathic arthritis

-Dr. Sarah Ringold is an acting assistant professor in the Department of Pediatrics at the University of Washington.
-In her pilot project, she will use a previously-collected dataset of children with juvenile idiopathic arthritis (JIA) to perform principal component analyses and factor analyses that will be used in development of a standardized pediatric-specific composite disease activity index for JIA.
+In her pilot project, Dr. Sarah Ringold will use a previously collected dataset of children with juvenile idiopathic arthritis (JIA) to perform principal component analyses and factor analyses that will be used in development of a standardized pediatric-specific composite disease activity index for JIA.
 The results of this study will provide key data about which variables will be included in the index and their respective weights, thus setting directions for the design of future studies to test additional properties of the index and incorporate data collected via consensus methodology.

 Julie Brown, MD, MPH